cosmic-horizon/committees/Oversight/Readme.md

 ## Responsibilities and Duties:
 The Oversight Committee will have the following key responsibilities and duties

-## Review and Supervision:
+#### Review and Supervision:
 Regularly review the activities, decisions, and initiatives of other committees within the Qwoyn Network to ensure they align with the network's goals and values.
 Supervise the implementation of projects and policies initiated by various committees to verify their effectiveness and adherence to established guidelines.

-## Transparency:
+#### Transparency:
 Ensure that all committees within the network are transparent in their operations and decision-making processes.
 Encourage committees to share relevant information, progress reports, and updates with the larger network community.

-## Dispute Handling:
+#### Dispute Handling:
 Act as a neutral body to mediate and resolve disputes that may arise between different committees or members within the network.
 Develop a clear and fair dispute resolution process that ensures conflicts are addressed promptly and equitably.

-## Oversight and Accountability:
+#### Oversight and Accountability:
 Hold committees accountable for their actions and decisions by evaluating their outcomes and impact on the network.
-The oversight committee shall establish mechanisms to track the performance of committees and ensure they are fulfilling their respective mandates.
+The oversight committee shall establish mechanisms to track the performance of committees and ensure they are fulfilling their respective mandates and make these mechanisms public.

-## Promotion of Fair and Ethical Practices:
+Promotion of Fair and Ethical Practices:
 Develop and communicate a set of ethical guidelines and best practices that all committees within the network should adhere to.
-Offer guidance and support to committees to help them align their activities with ethical standards.
+The oversight committee shal offer guidance and support to committees to help them align their activities with ethical standards.

-## Smooth Functioning:
+#### Smooth Functioning:
 Identify potential bottlenecks, challenges, or inefficiencies in the network's operations and suggest improvements to ensure its smooth functioning.
 The oversight committee shall collaborate with committees to address any operational issues that might hinder the achievement of the network's objectives.

-## Communication and Reporting:
+#### Communication and Reporting:
-Regularly communicate updates, findings, and recommendations to the larger network community to maintain transparency and ensure everyone is informed.
+Regularly communicate updates, findings, and recommendations to the larger network community to maintain transparency and ensure everyone involved is informed.
 Prepare comprehensive reports on the activities and achievements of the Oversight Committee to showcase its contributions.

-## Education and Training:
+#### Education and Training:
 Offer educational resources, workshops, or training sessions to help committees better understand their roles, responsibilities, and the network's values.

 ## Decision-Making Process:
 Majority Votes to pass a proposal: All proposals brought before the committee will be decided by a majority vote.
 A proposal will be considered approved if it receives more affirmative votes than negative votes from the committee members.

 Proposal Submission Timeline: Proposals must be submitted to the committee at least 2 weeks before the next committee meeting.
 For example, if the committee meets on the 15th of the month, proposals must be submitted no later than the 2nd of the month to allow sufficient time for review and consideration by committee members.